MartinSpiguel/Pong_python/README.txt

 This is a pong game made with python.
-It uses pygame as main library for the interface.
+It uses pygame as main library.
 It has an integrated AI that play the game against you or against an other AI, you can also play 1vs1 in the same device.